chrisdickmmann/StudyREPO/namespace.md

 # namespace explaination

-namespace is way to group and organize related code(like variables, functions, classes, etc.) under a unique name to avoid naming conflicts.
+Namespace is a way to group and organize related code(like variables, functions, classes, etc.) under a unique name to avoid naming conflicts.

-## syntax
+## Syntax
 ```cpp
 namespace NamespaceName{
     int x = 10;